The Jerry Lewis MDA Labor Day Telethon: 2011 cutback, overhaul and Lewis's departure

-Despite Lewis' departure and anything that took place backstage, the 2011 telethon's hosts paid tribute to Lewis with a one-minute montage of clips of him hosting the telethon over the years.
+Despite Lewis's departure and anything that took place backstage, the 2011 telethon's hosts paid tribute to Lewis with a one-minute montage of clips of him hosting the telethon over the years.
 During the presentation, the hosts said that Lewis "retired" from his position as host.

 Following the telethon, Lythgoe commented that he was sorry that Lewis did not take part, but that the show had to move on to ensure its survival, and added that he was welcome to make an appearance on the telethon anytime, saying that the annual event was "his baby."
 Lythgoe also said that the orchestra had contingency plans in place in the event Lewis did show up, either live or pre-recorded, to sing his signature song, "You'll Never Walk Alone", but never showed up at the venue.
-Lewis' publicist Candy Cazau would not comment to the Associated Press about contingency plans, but had said earlier that Lewis did not agree to make any appearances on the show.
+Lewis's publicist Candy Cazau did not comment to the Associated Press about contingency plans, but had said earlier that Lewis did not agree to make any appearances on the show.
 The song used at the close of the show was "God Bless America", sung by a large children's choir, all the hosts and performers from the show, following renditions of "America the Beautiful", "Strike Up the Band", and "The Stars and Stripes Forever".